buttonwood-protocol/auction/notes/PriceRepresentation.md

 This approach presents a standardized way to represent prices that is agnostic to the bid/ask assets.
 However, it is not very intuitive to read, and it constrains all prices to be in the format of the ratio `X : 2**128`.
 - If you believe the bid-base-unit is worth 5x the ask-base-unit, you would represent this as `5 * 2**128`.
-- However, there is no way to represent the bid-base-unit being worth 1/5 of the ask-base-unit.
+- However, there is no way to represent the bid-base-unit being worth 1/5 of the ask-base-unit as 2**128 isn't evenly divisible by 5, and will introduce rounding errors and weird decimals when displayed in UI.

 ### Fractions
 This approach encodes the price as a fraction, where the numerator and denominator are both represented as `uint128`.